ephedrandrox/balek/docs/development/modules.md

 # Balek Modules
-### Overview
+## Overview
+> Modules are packages of code managed by Balek and loaded by [sessions](sessions.md)  intended to:
+> * be portable packages
+> * be easily built, transfered, and loaded
+> * utilize Balek for full stack services
+> * be maintainable as individual projects

+## Introduction
-Available modules in the `src/balek-modules` directory are loaded on startup.
+Available modules in the [`src/balek-modules`](../../src/balek-modules) directory are loaded on startup.

+ This directory is main point of entry when developing Balek applications.
+Inside a modules' directory should be all the javascript, html, css, as well as any third party modules they utilise.

+Developers can extend base Module, Instance and Interface base classes when creating their custom modules.
+If inclined they can also copy the structure of example modules for organizing its elements.

+## Composition
 The three following files are needed in a subdirectory in order to be loaded as a module
 * **Module.js**
   >This is loaded into the server instance [moduleManager](../../src/balek-server/moduleManager.js)